10 Awesome Things To Do in Shanghai, China with Suggested Tours

 Suggested Tour: Huangpu River Cruise

-8. Check the shops at Tianzifang
+8. Shop at Tianzifang

 Getting there: Stop at Dapuqiao Station and use exit one